-The Airhead Watersports Airhead G-Force 3 and O’Brien Super Screamer Inflatable 70-Inch Tow Tubes are two of my families favorite water sports biscuits.
-During the summer months, we love to take our Seadoo jetski to the lakes to have some extreme fun pulling the tow tubes with our Jetski and sometimes a speedboat with our friends.
+The Airhead Watersports Airhead G-Force 3 and O’Brien Super Screamer Inflatable 70-Inch Tow Tubes are two of my family’s favorite water sports biscuits.
+During the summer months, we love to take our Seadoo GTI jet ski to the lake.
+We have some extreme fun pulling the tow tubes with our Jetski and sometimes a speedboat with our friends.

 Our friends with the Malibu Wakesetter speedboat have 3 young children under 7 and so have one of the slower inflatable Bananas.
 At first, this was fun for our smaller kids but as they grew up they wanted something a little bit faster.
 More on that Banana boat inflatable tube later.

 The common recommendation that I’ve gotten for stable fast inflatable tubes were, namely the Airhead Watersports Airhead G-Force and O’Brien Super Screamer Inflatable 70-inch Tow Tube.

 Like most boards in the sport, the traditional round biscuit is shorter as its job is to support the user’s chest instead of their whole body.
 Although my initial reactions to the overall activity was a little anxious (yet very excited), I was pretty glad that both blowup tubes were dependable enough to dangle from a jet ski.